nazar-khan/CALText/README.md

 Tensorflow v1.6

-# Usage

-Upload data files into your Colab account, create pickle files (train, valid, and test images and labels) from the dataset.
-You can place the pickle dataset files at any folder of your preference but change the path settings in the code where this data is being loaded.

-Run "makepickle.ipynb" to create pickle files for train and test data.
-Further distribute the train pickle file into train and valid pickle files by using last 907 images and labels of train as valid.
+# How to train on your own dataset

+Place all training line images in the folder "train_lines"

+Place all testing line images in the folder "test_lines"

+Place all training ground-truth labels in the file "train_labels.xlsx"

+Place all testing ground-truth labels in the file "test_labels.xlsx"

+Run "makepickle.ipynb" after specifying validation indices (if required).
+This will place all training, testing and validation images and labels in pickle format in the 'data/' folder

 For training, set mode="train", and run "CALText.ipynb".
+This will place the trained model(s) in 'models/' folder.

-For testing, set mode="test", and run "CALText.ipynb".
+For testing, set mode="test", set path of the model to be used and run "CALText.ipynb".

 For Contextual Attention, set alpha_reg=0, while training and testing.

 For Contextual Attention Localization, set alpha_reg=1, while training and testing.

 # Running on Local Machine